Rust-Nigeria/website/README.md

   "date": "2025-07-21T16:00:00.000Z",
   "speakers": [
     {
       "name": "promise paul",
       "image": "assets/images/speakers/bolu.png",
-        "portfolio":"url link"
+      "portfolio": "url link"
     }
-  ]
+  ],
+  "tags": ["workshop"]
 }
 ```

 **Notes:**

-* `banner` is the path to the event image `assets/images/event-banners`.
+- `banner` is the path to the event image `assets/images/event-banners`.
-* `name` is the event title.
+- `name` is the event title.
-* `description` is a short summary of the event.
+- `description` is a short summary of the event.
-* `event_link` is a URL to the event page or announcement.
+- `event_link` is a URL to the event page or announcement.
-* `date` should be in ISO 8601 format 2025-07-21T16:00:00.000Z.
+- `date` should be in ISO 8601 format 2025-07-21T16:00:00.000Z.
-* `speakers` is an array of speaker objects (if any) name, speaker image `assets/images/speakers` portfolio can be empty if non.
+- `speakers` is an array of speaker objects (if any) name, speaker image `assets/images/speakers` portfolio can be empty if non.
+- `tags` is an array of tags that best describe your event.
+Check for a tag that best fits your event or add a new one [here.](/src/types/events.rs#L10)

 ---